zhuang13atJHU/Numeric-Analysis/README.md

 # Numeric-Analysis
-This repo is for my problem set for Professor Hwuang's class at JHU.
+This repo is for my problem sets for Professor Hwuang's class at JHU.